leonardovee/raytracing/README.md

 ## Outcome

-Right now, if you execute the project you'll a output like bellow:
+Right now, if you execute the project you'll have a output like bellow:

 ![Shaded sphere](/img/sphere.png)